Blizzard/d3-api-docs/README.md

 ## Hero Profile

-The Hero Profile API is the primary way to access hero profile  information.
-This Hero Profile API can be used to fetch a single hero at a time through a HTTP GET request to a URL describing the hero profile resource.
+Access hero profile information through the Hero Profile API.
+Use this Hero Profile API to fetch a single hero at a time through an HTTP GET request to a URL describing the hero profile resource.

 By default, a basic dataset will be returned and with each request and zero or more additional fields can be retrieved.
-To access this API, craft a resource URL pointing to the hero of an account whose information is to be retrieved.
+Access this API by crafting a resource URL pointing to the battletag of an account whose information is to be retrieved.

 ```plain
 battletag-name ::= <regional battletag allowed characters>